 In a statement light on details, State Department spokeswoman Heather Nauert said Kim has invited the inspectors to visit the Punggye-ri nuclear test site to confirm it had been irreversibly dismantled.
 Satellite imagery in July suggested the North had at least begun dismantling the engine test site in Tongchang-ri, but again, without any inspectors allowed on site to verify.

 North Korean news outlets are promoting the latest meeting between Kim and Pompeo, lauding it as a success.
 “Kim Jong Un expressed satisfaction over the productive and wonderful talks with Mike Pompeo at which mutual stands were fully understood and opinions exchanged,” North Korean news agency KCNA said.
 Kim also thanked Trump for his efforts to implement the agreement they made during the June summit, according to KCNA.
 Pompeo said both sides were “pretty close” to agreeing on the details for a second summit.

 This visit with Kim and Pompeo went much more smoothly than the last in July, when Kim criticized the U.S. diplomat for making “gangster-like demands”.
 North Korean newspapers filled their front pages with picture after picture of Kim and Pompeo shaking hands.
 But how long will this peaceful and reportedly successful meeting last?
 Although North Korea has agreed to let inspectors visit the nuclear test sites, there are no other details to alleviate the mistrust against the regime known to value their nuclear projects.

 Is this the real deal or another delay tactic?
-Only time will tell, but Americans will likely be keeping a watchful and suspicious eye in the coming months.We value your comments!
-Please weigh in on our comment section below.
+Only time will tell, but Americans will likely be keeping a watchful and suspicious eye in the coming months.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com